franklin-glance/lstm-stock-price-forecasting/README.md

 ## Model Architecture

-To predict future price data, a ML model with time series capability is necessary.
+To predict future price data, it is necessary to use a ML model that has some notion of memory, or a way to include previous data points in the current prediction.
 Recurrent neural networks (RNNs) are a popular choice for this purpose.
-Connections
+RNNs use a *hidden state* to hold the output from previous data points, and combines the *hidden state* with current input when making a prediction.
+However, RNNs suffer from a problem called *vanishing gradients,* which becomes an issue when trying to predict price action using a long series of past data.
+The gradients within an RNN carry information regarding past sequences of data, and when given long sequences, the gradients can become too small to be useful.

+The *vanishing gradient* problem is solved using LSTMs, which are long short-term memory (LSTM) units.
+LSTMs are a type of RNN that use a *cell state* to hold the output from previous data points, and combines the *cell state* with current input when making a prediction.
+LSTMs are more effective at learning long-term patterns than RNNs, and are more effective at predicting price action over a long sequence of data.

 This application predicts future stock price action using an ensemble of LSTM models.
 The models are built using PyTorch, and are trained using stock price data from the Alpha Vantage API.

+For a better explanation of LSTMs, see [this article](https://medium.datadriveninvestor.com/how-do-lstm-networks-solve-the-problem-of-vanishing-gradients-a6784971a577)
 ### LSTM Model